-At all times, adults supporting the learning of our pupils will model the handwriting expectations of the year group that they are teaching.
+At all times, adults supporting the learning of our pupils will model the handwriting expectations of the year group or the stage the child is working at.

 Handwriting in Nursery

 In Nursery, children will be encouraged to develop gross motor control through the use of large equipment for mark making such as big chalks, paint brushes, finger paints, shaving foam, etc. We use the Sqiggle While You Wiggle and Dough Disco programmes.